presnick/ProgramsInformationPeople/_sources/PythonModules/Therandommodule.rst

 **Check your understanding**

-.. mchoicemf:: randmodule_1
+.. mchoice:: randmodule_1
    :answer_a: prob = random.randrange(1, 101)
    :answer_b: prob = random.randrange(1, 100)
    :answer_c: prob = random.randrange(0, 101)
    :answer_d: prob = random.randrange(0, 100)
-   :correct: a
    :feedback_a: This will generate a number between 1 and 101, but does not include 101.
    :feedback_b: This will generate a number between 1 and 100, but does not include 100.
 The highest value generated will be 99.
    :feedback_c: This will generate a number between 0 and 100.
 The lowest value generated is 0.
 The highest value generated will be 100.
    :feedback_d: This will generate a number between 0 and 100, but does not include 100.
 The lowest value generated is 0 and the highest value generated will be 99.
+   :correct: a

    The correct code to generate a random number between 1 and 100 (inclusive) is:

-.. mchoicemf:: question4_4_4
+.. mchoice:: question4_4_4
    :answer_a: There is no computer on the stage for the drawing.
    :answer_b: Because computers don’t really generate random numbers, they generate pseudo-random numbers.
    :answer_c: They would just generate the same numbers over and over again.
    :answer_d: The computer can’t tell what values were already selected, so it might generate all 5’s instead of 5 unique numbers.
-   :correct: b
    :feedback_a: They could easily put one there.
    :feedback_b: Computers generate random numbers using a deterministic algorithm.
 This means that if anyone ever found out the algorithm they could accurately predict the next value to be generated and would always win the lottery.
    :feedback_c: This might happen if the same seed value was used over and over again, but they could make sure this was not the case.
    :feedback_d: While a programmer would need to ensure the computer did not select the same number more than once, it is easy to ensure this.
+   :correct: b

    One reason that lotteries don’t use computers to generate random numbers is: